 *Please note, individual reservations or commercial tour operators must reserve tickets through recreation.gov.

 ToursFrom March through December (9am to 5pm), entrance is by timed, ticketed tour only.

 In January and February (except holiday weekends), entrance to Independence Hall is by tour only, but no tickets are required.
 Entrance is first-come, first-served.
 Rangers will cap the line when the number of people in line equals the capacity of the remaining tours.
 Tours begin every 30 minutes, although additional tours may be added on weekends.

 On winter holiday weekends, tickets are required.
 Tours are every 20 minutes.

 What to know about Independence Hall tours:

-The East Wing orientation room and the first floor of Independence Hall are accessible for those with mobility impairments.
-There is a photo album showing images of the upper floor for those not able to climb the stairs to the second floor.
-For those with hearing impairments, the "Birthplace of a Nation" pamphlet provides written information about the rooms shown on the tour.
+The first floor of Independence Hall is accessible for those with mobility impairments.
+An audio description tour is available upon request.
+For those with hearing impairments, the "Birthplace of a Nation" pamphlet provides written information about the rooms shown on the tour and assistive listening devices are also available.
 American Sign Language interpretation is available by request.
-This service is FREE, but you must call 215-597-7130 to arrange for an interpreter at least 14 days prior to your visit.
-Learn more about the accessibility services offered throughout the park on our website.
+You must first reserve tickets and then call the park to arrange for an interpreter at least 14 days prior to your visit.
+Get the details on how to reserve an ASL interpreter here.